Aged labia, large labia & large clitoral hood correction

 Yes, it is a very safe procedure, much safer than surgery.
 The result is very natural – smaller or thinner, shorter, firmer labia with better proportions and rejuvenated new skin.

-Contraindications to the NLLA are pregnancy, active inflammation of the vagina and vulva, infection, skin diseases of this area and cancer
+Contraindications (i.e. where the CO2RE Intima surgical laser is unadvisable) are pregnancy, active inflammation of the vagina and vulva, infection, skin diseases of this area and cancer

 Urinary Stress Incontinence Irritable Bladder Vaginal Dryness & Discomfort

 Vaginal Laxity & Vaginal Prolapse Vaginal Dryness & Painful Intercourse